benjaminhlina/shortest_path_example/README.md

 to determine the distance or path a fish could swim within the system along with a whole host of other potential implications (e.g. interpolated paths).

-Credit: R. Lennox, PhD for the original ideas around this script.
+Credit: R. Lennox, PhD, for the original ideas around this script.